afifhisham/POS_SYSTEM/README.md

 * This HTML code is used to define HTML tag and the css <style> tag is used to design the the HTML table.

-3)Fetch data from database in PHPMyAdmin
+3) Fetch data from database in PHPMyAdmin

 ```php
      <?php